pnsaevik/ladim_plugins/ladim_plugins/sedimentation/README.md

 ## History

-Update April 2024: Released particles now gain sinking velocity automatically Update May 2021: Linear interpolation of bathymetry.
+Update April 2024: Released particles gain sinking velocity automatically.
+Resuspension and vertical diffusion can be skipped.

+Update May 2021: Linear interpolation of bathymetry.

 Created by Marcos Carvajalino Fernandez and Pål Næverlid Sævik (2020).